Community College Counselors

 Preparing Transferring Community College Students to Major in Urban Learning

-The major program consists of 180 units of general education preparation, coursework in the major and electives appropriate to the student’s credential option.
+The major program consists of 60 units of lower division general education preparation, 135 units in the major, and electives appropriate to the student’s credential option.
 Students may earn one of two credentials in the program:

 - An Education Specialist credential, preparing the student to teach children with disabilities ranging from birth to grade 12, depending upon the disability option they select.
-The student may select from among five options: Early Childhood Special Education, Mild-to-Moderate Disabilities, Moderate-to-Severe Disabilities, Physical and Health Impairments and Visual Impairment and Blindness.
+The student may select from among four options: Mild-to-Moderate Disabilities, Moderate-to-Severe Disabilities, Physical and Health Impairments, and Visual Impairment and Blindness.